HendrikKuehne/belief_propagation/README.md

     * :white_check_mark: Contraction using `np.einsum` and `np.einsum_path`.[^2]
     * :white_check_mark: Contraction using `cotengra.einsum` with objectives from [`cotengra.socring`](https://cotengra.readthedocs.io/en/latest/autoapi/cotengra/scoring/index.html).
 * Come up with a better way to construct neighborhoods; it seems like graphs created using `belief_propagation.graphs.short_loop_graph` still contain many short loops after `bekief_propagation.loopyNBP.construct_neighborhoods` is used to contract neighborhoods.
+    * Assume that we construct neighborhoods $N_a^{(r)}$, i.e. neighborhoods that contain loops up to length $r+2$.
+If the network contains loops that are only a little bit longer than $r+2$, say $r+2+\epsilon$, the neighborhood decomposition transforms these neighborhoods into loops of length $\epsilon$.
+The neighborhhod decomposition (using the heuristic I have implemented) is only to be used if there is a gap in the loop length spectrum.
+    * What I should do: Construct neighborhoods by moving outward from a root node; this is closer to what Kirkley et Al do.
 * Documentation with [Sphinx documentation builder](https://docs.readthedocs.io/en/stable/intro/sphinx.html).[^3]

 [^1]: Feynman contraction refers to contracting over an edgenot by summing over it and merging the tensors, but instead by inserting a resolution of the identity and summing over the different terms that arise.
 See [Huang et Al, 2022](https://arxiv.org/abs/2005.06787), Section three; and [Girolamo, 2023](https://mediatum.ub.tum.de/1747499).